Tonguardorg/devdoc/ongoing-monitoring.md

 }
 ```

-2. Using access token add desired URL to receive notifications via
+2. Using the access token add the desired URL to receive notifications via

 ```
 POST /v1/monitoring/notify_setting?notify_url=https://your_site.com
 ```

-3. Using access token get the list of your available notify settings
+3. Using the access token get the list of your available notification settings

 ```
 GET /v1/monitoring/notify_setting